|

 (Latin: speciosa = showy)

-is a medium-sized tree Aloe up to 20 ft with an untidy rosette of long tapering blue-green leaves, on top of a stem that is often felted with old leaves.
+is a medium-sized tree Aloe up to 20 ft with an untidy rosette of long tapering blue-green succulent leaves, on top of a stem that is often felted with old leaves.
 Leaf margins are furnished with small reddish teeth.
 The terminal rosette often tilts towards the North in its habitat i.e. facing the sun, but towards the maximum light elsewhere.
 The inflorescence is a dense cone-shaped spike of flowers, often with multiple spikes from one rosette.
 The flower buds start off deep pink, maturing to a greenish-white.
 As the flowers open, the orange to brown stamens and style are exserted and provide most of the flower colour.

 |

 Aloe speciosa is widely distributed from the Western to Eastern Cape of South Africa in hot, dry river valleys and low mountain slopes.
 It experiences both Winter and Summer rainfall, with the latter predominating.
-This is a spectacular plant for a Mediterranean climate and is said to tolerate dry cold.
+This is a spectacular succulent plant for a Mediterranean climate and is said to tolerate dry cold.
 The leaves have a traditional use to dye fabrics pink.

 |